CAADO/DH-W4/notes.md

-Excel went ezpz, I was able to move through this quickly
+Excel went very smoothly, I was able to move through this quickly

 no errors in section 1, other then remembering to fire lines in r when you're selecting the line in question.
 Hitting enter and then run will put you on the next line, and not work properly.